bsmitty5000/bsmitty5000.github.io/_posts/2016-02-06-Stock-Market-Predictions-Using-Scrapy-and-SVMs.md

 I think at this point if you have a decent amount of Python experience you might be cringing at my implemenation.
 If so, I would really appreciate any tips/advice.
 The logic is not difficult, but coming from a C background it's sometimes hard for me to really take advantage of Python.

 The next important step is to combine the data for each day into a single row.
 The json has elements for each article, and I wanted a DataFrame that had data for each day.
 The code below is how I accomplished this.
-Basically, I made a new DataFrame and looped through the keyword_df and would either create a new row if that date hadn't been seen before, or a concatenated the keywords to the existing row for that day:
+Basically, I made a new DataFrame and looped through the keyword_df and would either create a new row if that date hadn't been seen before, or a concatenated the keywords to the existing row for that day.
+Of note is the data_set DataFrame is built using the market_df, so that only days that I have market data will get populated.
+This ensures that the keyword data and the market data are matched:

         data_set = pd.DataFrame(index=market_df.index, columns=['keywords'])